Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 autoimmune condition that affects the muscles and various other parts of the body.
-The signs and symptoms can vary but may include muscle inflammation (myositis), polyarthritis (inflammation of many joints), interstitial lung disease and Raynaud phenomenon.
-The exact underlying cause is unknown; however, the production of autoantibodies (antibodies that attack normal cells instead of disease-causing agents) that recognize and attack certain enzymes in the body called 'aminoacyl-tRNA synthetases' appears to be linked to the cause of the syndrome.
+The signs and symptoms can vary but may include muscle inflammation (myositis), polyarthritis (inflammation of many joints), interstitial lung disease, thickening and cracking of the hands, and Raynaud phenomenon.
+The exact underlying cause is unknown; however, the production of autoantibodies (antibodies that attack normal cells) that attack certain enzymes in the body called 'aminoacyl-tRNA synthetases' appears to be linked to the cause of the syndrome.
+These autoantibodies may arise after viral infections, or patients may have a genetic predisposition.
 Treatment is based on the signs and symptoms present in each person but may include corticosteroids, immunosuppressive medications, and/or physical therapy.Antisynthetase syndrome is a chronic

 - Antisynthetase syndrome.
 DermNet NZ.
 December 2014; http://dermnetnz.org/immune/antisynthetase.html.

 - Chatterjee S, Prayson R, Farver C..
 Antisynthetase syndrome: not just an inflammatory myopathy.
 Cleve Clin J Med.
 October 2013; 80(10):655-666.

 - Mirrakhimov AE.
 Antisynthetase syndrome: a review of etiopathogenesis, diagnosis and management.
 Curr Med Chem.
 2015; 22(16):1963-75.